ibm-cloud-docs/billing-usage/exporting-usage.md

 ## Disconnecting your account from sharing usage
 {: #disconnect-exporting-your-usage}

-If you've set up your account to share usage data to a third party provider, you can disconnect your chosen bucket so that you are no longer sharing data.
+If you've set up your account to export usage data, you can disconnect your chosen bucket so that you are no longer exporting data.

 To disconnect, use the following steps: